rust-lang/rust/active/0000-no-privates-in-public.md

 Again, it's surely possible to formulate rules such that answers to these questions can be deduced from them mechanically.
 But even thinking about it gives me the creeps.
 If the results arrived at are absurd, then our assumptions should be revisited.
-In this case, it's cleaner to just say "don't do that".
+In these cases, it would be cleaner to simply say, "don't do that".

 # Detailed design